 Candidates should note these careers require adherence to international and local regulations.
 They may also open up travel opportunities and provide challenging, yet rewarding professional experiences.

-When considering enrollment in Sri Lankan aviation schools, prospective students should carefully examine the costs associated with their chosen program.
+When thinking about enrolling in Sri Lankan aviation schools, students should look closely at the costs of their program.
 Many institutions like Sakurai Aviation provide a detailed breakdown of expenses, reflecting both tuition fees and additional costs, which can amount to a significant investment.
-It is common for fees to be spelt out in local currency (LKR), making it clear for students to anticipate financial commitments during their courses.
+It is common for fees to be shown in local currency (LKR).
+This helps students know what to expect for their financial commitments during their courses.

 Tuition Fees and Additional Costs: